pulak09/NeuRoRA/README.md

 For any query email to pulak.isi@gmail.com

-If you find the code to be useful, please cite the following paper https://arxiv.org/pdf/1912.04485.pdf
+If you find the code to be useful, please cite the following paper

+NeuRoRA: Neural Robust Rotation Averaging, P. Purkait, T.J.
+Chin and I. Reid European Conference on Computer Vision 2020 https://arxiv.org/pdf/1912.04485.pdf

 ![GitHub Logo](logo.png)